QodotPlugin/qodot-plugin/README.md

 ## TrenchBroom

-[TrenchBroom](https://kristianduske.com/trenchbroom/) is a free Quake-compatible level editor with a modern interface.
+[TrenchBroom](https://kristianduske.com/trenchbroom/) is a cross platform level editor for Quake-engine based games.
+It supports Quake, Quake 2, and Hexen 2 and runs on Windows (XP and newer), Mac OS X (10.6 and newer) and Linux.
+TrenchBroom is easy to use and provides many simple and advanced tools to create complex and interesting levels with ease.

 ### Trailer